 3.1 Root Cause Unknown

-To solve a problem for which the root cause is unknown, it is almost always necessary to first identify the cause of the problem, otherwise, a solution usually cannot be found.
+To solve a problem for which the root cause is unknown, it is almost always necessary to identify the cause of the problem; otherwise, a solution usually cannot be found.
 We must troubleshoot the root cause and identify the mechanism to create a solution.

 Investigate Root Cause

 Review the information gathered in earlier steps and propose potential models of the cause.
 Capture them in the “Propose Preliminary Cause Models” below.
 Identify gaps in knowledge or information collected or analyzed to help support or eliminate a cause model.
 Some key actions are:

 - Look for commonalities.
-Is the failure mode common only to a particular resource, machine, tool, person, a batch of materials, time of day, time of year, particular environmental conditions, storage conditions, temperature, or specific combinations of resources and circumstances?
+Is the failure mode common only to a particular resource, machine, tool, person, batch of materials, time of day, time of year, particular environmental conditions, storage conditions, temperature, or specific combinations of resources and circumstances?

 - Look for Interactions.
 Is the failure mode associated with specific combinations of resources, machines, tools, etc.?

 - Look for Trends.
 Did the failure occur gradually over time, or usage due to an “aging effect,” etc.?
 What change(s) is coincident with the time or aging effect?

 - Run Segmentation Experiments.
-Perform experiments to try to isolate (segment) where, when or what particular circumstances are needed to create the problem.
+Perform experiments to isolate (segment) where, when, or what particular circumstances are needed to create the problem.

 Summarize the information gathered in earlier steps and from the root cause investigation above.
 List critical conclusions that can be drawn and how the data was validated.

 Data Conclusion Table

-Psychological inertia, erroneous data, wrong assumptions and false conclusions are often why most root causes are not identified.
+Psychological inertia, erroneous data, wrong assumptions, and false conclusions are often why most root causes are not identified.
 It is essential to keep an open mind and eliminate psychological inertia.
 It is critical to validate and challenge all data and assumptions.
-It is necessary to prove that data being used is valid and to ensure the correct conclusions are drawn.
-Below is a list of the common reasons root cause is not identified and recommended actions that the problem solver should take to address those issues.
+It is necessary to prove that the data being used is valid and ensure the correct conclusions are drawn.
+Below is a list of the common reasons the root cause is not identified and recommended actions that the problem solver should take to address those issues.